BPO Trends and Predictions: Staying Ahead in a Rapidly Changing Industry

 The outsourcing sector is no exception, with remote work considered one of the BPO trends and predictions.
 Below are some types of work arrangements that apply to the industry:

-• Work-from-home (WFH) Setup.
+• Work-from-home (WFH) setup.
 COVID-19 forced businesses to adopt the WFH setup, and some companies have continued such an arrangement.
 In the Philippines, for example, the government extended BPO firms’ requests to continue this arrangement without risking their tax incentives.

-• Hybrid Work Setup.
+• Hybrid work setup.
 The pandemic has also led to the emergence of hybrid work setups.
 Some BPO companies allow their employees to work from home on most days and go to the office occasionally for important business endeavors.

-• Gig Economy.
+• Gig economy.
 The gig economy is a labor market where businesses hire part-time workers, usually independent contractors and freelancers.
-For their clients, some BPO providers tap into a pool of skilled freelancers such as virtual assistants and digital marketers.
+For their clients, some BPO providers tap into a pool of skilled freelancers, such as virtual assistants and digital marketers.

 5. Nearshore and Offshore Outsourcing: Expanding Operations